Best 3 Year Fixed Mortgage Rates in Ontario

 Payment: $18,94/mo

-Since mortgage interest rates are the single biggest expense for many in Ontario, it makes sense to look for the best way possible to save on this cost.in short, the three-year fixed rate has been popular because homeowners appreciate the potential for it to help save money, today and at renewal time, while protecting against short term interest rate fluctuations.
+Since mortgage interest rates are the single biggest expense for many in Ontario, it makes sense to look for the best way possible to save on this cost.
+In short, the three-year fixed rate has been popular because homeowners appreciate the potential for it to help save money, today and at renewal time, while protecting against short term interest rate fluctuations.
 Let’s take a closer look.

-Slowing economy and Decreasing Rates
+Slowing Economy and Decreasing Rates

-Lower mortgage rate
+Renewal at a Lower mortgage rate

-Lower penalty
+Lower penalty with a 3 year

 The way penalties work on fixed rate mortgages largely has to do with how much time remains in the mortgage term.
 If rates are either the same or lower, and there is a much longer term, the penalty can be extremely high to break a Fixed mortgage.
 However, if there is only a year, or perhaps a year and a half left in the term, the penalty may not be as large even if rates have dropped considerably.
 The closer you are to the end of the term, the more favourable the fixed rate penalty can be.